santolucito/santolucito.github.io/COMS1002/1/index.md

 ### To turn in:

 Post your video recording publicly, and save the link.
-To submit this lab, post a link to the video as well as your code.
+Add that link as a comment in your code.
+To submit this lab, submit a .zip of your code.

 <hr>